Antidepressant discontinuation syndrome: Prevention and treatment

 In some cases, withdrawal symptoms may be prevented by taking medication as directed, and when discontinuing, doing so gradually, although symptoms may appear while tapering.
 When discontinuing an antidepressant with a short half-life, switching to a drug with a longer half-life (e.g., fluoxetine or citalopram) and then tapering, and eventually discontinuing, from that drug can decrease the severity of symptoms in some cases.
+Gradual tapering over weeks to months is commonly recommended to reduce withdrawal symptoms, although direct comparative evidence on optimal taper duration is limited.
+A NICE committee noted that variability in withdrawal symptoms and tapering response among patients prevented the recommendation of a specific tapering timeline, and that an individualized approach to tapering is warranted.

 Treatment is dependent on the severity of the discontinuation reaction and whether or not further antidepressant treatment is warranted.
 In cases where further antidepressant treatment is prescribed, then the only option suggested may be restarting the antidepressant.
 If antidepressants are no longer required, treatment depends on symptom severity.
 If symptoms of discontinuation are severe, or do not respond to symptom management, the antidepressant can be reinstated and then withdrawn more cautiously, or by switching to a drug with a longer half-life (e.g., fluoxetine), and then tapering and discontinuing that drug.
 In severe cases, hospitalization may be required.